JakyeRU/JakyeRU/README.md

 ## PHP
 <a href="https://github.com/JakyeRU/Larascord">Larascord</a> - Larascord is a package that allows you to authenticate users in your Laravel application using Discord.

 <a href="https://github.com/JakyeRU/snowflake">Snowflake</a> - Snowflake is a package for Laravel that allows Twitter's 64 bit snowflake to be used as primary identifier for models.

+<a href="https://github.com/JakyeRU/Laravel-Shell">Laravel-Shell</a> - Laravel-Shell adds a terminal interface to your web application, allowing you to run shell commands directly from your browser.

 ## JavaScript